RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1956 - The Paul Nass Apartments, Los Angeles CA. Unbuilt.

-1957 - The Merrill and Connie Friend Residence, 4727 Louise Avenue, Encino CA. As of 2013 owned by Richard Rabkin.
+1957 - The Merrill and Connie Friend Residence, 4727 Louise Avenue, Encino CA. Sold to Richard Rabkin.
 Photo by Michael Locke.

-1957 - The Eric Lowens House, 1542 Rising Glen Road, Los Angeles CA. This house was originally a 1900sf post-and-beam residence built of redwood and glass.
+1957 - The Eric and Lucy Lowen House, 1542 Rising Glen Road, Los Angeles CA. Hinerfeld-Ward Inc. added a "new bedroom, bathroom and enlarged existing bedrooms" in 2006, designed by Kappe.
 Sold to the Kahane Trust.
 Sold in 2005 to Babak (Bob) Ghassemieh.
-Renovated by Kappe in 2007 to 2300sf, built by Tom Hinerfeld and Joanne Costello of Hinerfeld-Ward Inc. Photos by David Lena.
-Bottom photo by Andrea Minton.
-Sold in 2017 to Joshua Schulman and James G. Conley III.
-Bottom photo by Michael Locke.
+Sold in 2017 to Joshua Shulman and James G. Conley III.
+Top two photos by David Lena; third by Andrea Minton; last photo by Michael Locke.

-1957 - The Forrest House Remodel, Los Angeles CA. Status unknown, unsure if built.
+1957 - The Forrest House Remodel, Los Angeles CA. Unbuilt.

 1958 - The Lee and Helen Kasof Residence, 5909 Wrightcrest Drive, Culver City CA. Commissioned 1957.
-According to their son, Joseph Kasof, "when my parents owned this extraordinary home, it was maintained beautifully and without departing from Kappe’s vision (except to install a small cement basketball area when I was a lad)."
-Subsequent owners have substantially modifed the house with “improvements” that greatly reduced the Kappe look and feel.
+According to their son, Joseph Kasof, "when my parents owned this extraordinary home, it was maintained beautifully and without departing from Kappe's vision (except to install a small cement basketball area when I was a lad)."
+Subsequent owners have substantially modified the house in ways that greatly reduced the Kappe look and feel.
 B/W construction photo and photo of Kappe with Audrey Kasof supplied by Joseph Kasof.
 Sold in 2000 to James Hayden.

 1958 - The Buzza Residence, Beverly Hills CA. Unbuilt.

 1958 - The Berkus-Kappe Apartments, 4150 Hillcrest Drive, Los Angeles CA. Eight units.
 Sold around 2002 to Dan Ramirez.
-Photos by Andrea Minton.
-Sold to Kelly Kane LLC in 2013.
-Top photo by Michael Locke.
+Sold in 2013 to Kelly Kane LLC.
+Top photo by Michael Locke; other photos by Andrea Minton.

 1958 - The Arthur Taylor Residence, 7586 Woodrow Wilson Drive, Los Angeles CA. Unbuilt.
 A house unrelated to Kappe was built there around 1963.

-1958 - The Sy and Maxine Gomberg House, 681 Brooktree, Santa Monica CA. Kappe later put on an addition.
+1958 - The Sy and Maxine Gomberg House, 681 Brooktree Road, Santa Monica CA. Sold to Bruce and Laurie Rozet.
+Pierre Koenig designed an addition around 1969, unsure if built.
+Kappe put on an addition around 1979.
 Sold in 2000 to David Entin.
 Sold to F. Elliott Leonard and Roger Litz.
 Sold in 2012 to Elizabeth Latshaw.
-Top photo by Michael Locke.
+Sold in 2021 to Andrew and Joanne Weidhass.

 1959 - The Hal Erdley Residence, 1210 El Medio Avenue, Pacific Palisades CA. Still owned by the Erdleys as of 2014.
 According to Mrs. Erdley, they went out to look at the Phineas Kappe Residence and she said to Hal "I'd like a house like that, with a tree growing through it."
 Kappe was architect and builder and did an addition in 1982.
 Top photo by Michael Locke, remaining photos by Andrea Minton.

-According to LADBS Building Permits, 3739 McLauglin Avenue was designed by Merle A. Roussellot for Winn Realty in 1959.
+According to the Los Angeles Building Permits Department, 3739 McLauglin Avenue was designed by Merle A. Roussellot for Winn Realty in 1959.
 Kappe did design 3540 Sawtelle Boulevard.

-1959 - The Earl Clemmons Residence, 2941 Briar Knoll Drive, Los Angeles CA. Sold in 2000 to Charles (Chuck) and Elizabeth McCann and Tally Productions.
+1959 - The Earl and Betty Clemmons Residence, 2941 Briar Knoll Drive, Los Angeles CA. Sold in 2000 to Charles (Chuck) and Elizabeth McCann and Tally Productions.
+Bottom two photos by Michael Locke.

 1959 - The Jerry and Janet Glaser Remodel, 7252 West 94th Street, Los Angeles CA. Unbuilt.
 Original house built in 1952, designed by Henry J. Friel; later destroyed for LAX expansion.

-1959 - The Seligman Addition, Los Angeles CA. Probably unbuilt, no record of its construction.
+1959 - The Seligman Addition, Los Angeles CA. Unbuilt.

 1960 - The Wohlstadter Residence, North Hollywood, Los Angeles CA. Unbuilt.

-1960 - The Murray B. and Genevieve B. Davis Residence, 1151 Angelo Drive, Los Angeles CA. As of 2014 owned by the Genevieve B. Davis Trust.
+1960 - The Murray B. and Genevieve B. Davis Residence, 1151 Angelo Drive, Beverly Hills CA. As of 2014 owned by the Genevieve B. Davis Trust.
 Bottom photo by Michael Locke.

 1960 - The Kosser Residence, Los Angeles CA. Lot 17, tract 12594.
 Unbuilt.